TW-rgb/Rogue-like-game/README.md

 What the game is
 The objective (how you win/lose)
 What makes it interesting or unique
 **Skelton Shenanigans** is a roguelike dungeon dweller where you traverse a castles dungeon.
 You explore rooms one at a time where randomized enemies spawn depending on the time spent in the game.
-After you find the boss key which randomely spawns in rooms you can enter the bossroom.
-There will be many different bosses that are chosen either randomely or by special events the player makes like opening a secret wall or obtaining a certain item.
-The rooms are randomely generated ensuring a new experience every time, depending on the mode of the game(Baby, Normal, Impossible, and No Mercy).
+After you find the boss key which randomly spawns in rooms you can enter the boss room.
+There will be many different bosses that are chosen either randomly or by special events the player makes like opening a secret wall or obtaining a certain item.
+The rooms are randomly generated ensuring a new experience every time, depending on the mode of the game(Baby, Normal, Impossible, and No Mercy).
 In addition the color scheme will change depending on the mode.